 I wanted to call this post ‘why does education suffer from guru-ism’?
 But I prefer its current name.
-Still, that is major part of what I am asking here.
+Still, that is a major part of what I am asking here.

 In one sense, it is easy to see how this might be a seductive view.
 Who could argue that Caesar, Martin Luther, Napoleon or, dare I say it, Mark Zuckerberg, changed the world?
 It just seems common sense.

-Not only does the Great Man view often collapse quickly into a misogynistic view of the world, it also misses the importance of too many factors in explaining the past: political movements, economic forces, social and cultural developments, the role of ideas and more.
+Not only does the Great Man view often collapse quickly into a misogynistic view of the world, however, it also misses the importance of too many factors in explaining the past: political movements, economic forces, social and cultural developments, the role of ideas and more.

 Nevertheless, a version of this still seems attractive.
 Just look at any biography section in a bookstore or ask what a local dad got for fathers’ day last year.
 Books about towering figures are popular.